Tanchangya script

-The Tanchangya script, also known as Ka-Pat, is an abugida used to write the Tanchangya language.
+The Tanchangya script (Tanchangya: 𑄖𑄧𑄐𑄴𑄌𑄧𑄁𑄉𑄴𑄡), also known as Ka-Pat, is an abugida used to write the Tanchangya language.
 It is in the southern Brahmic family of scripts.
 Due to its script family, it has similarities to the Burmese alphabet, and Mon alphabet.

 Origin

 The script seems to be derived from ancient Brahmic scripts, which inherited the vowel sound within the consonants.
 If not an independent derivation, it should have derived from Burmese or Mon.
 It is believed that they had used the Brahmic scripts in the earlier stages, which were known by the term Thek or Sakya in northern Myanmar.

 The Tanchangya script was introduced recently in 2012 by adopting a manuscript in Rakhine State as stated by Rupak Debnath.

 Though both Chakma and Tanchangya have been using the present Chakma script for a long time, it is still unconfirmed who the alphabet originally belonged to and who introduced it.
 John M. Clifton in his ‘’Dialects, Orthography and Society ‘’opined that ‘the Tanchangya community decided to base their alphabet on the Chakma to show they were related to the Chakma.
 However, they systematically changed the alphabet to show that they were different from the Chakma they were not simply a part of the larger Chakma community.’
 Moreover, in order not to cause misunderstanding between the two communities, Tanchangya has introduced these alphabets which are yet to develop into Unicode font.
 For the time being, it is just created as True Font.